BlockchainCommons/GordianCosigner-iOS/Docs/Integrating-specter.md

-# Integrating Gordian Cosigner with Specter Desktop

-Gordian Cosigner is meant to be used with a wallet that can initiate PSBT transactions, or some other transaction coordinator service.
-Following are documents on using it with other services.

 ## Using Specter Desktop as Initiator & Finalizer

-Perhaps the best way to use Gordian Cosigner with Bitcoin Core is to fully create your keys and accounts in other systems, such as **Gordian Wallet** and **Gordian Cosigner**, but then to take advantage of the full-node capabilities of Bitcoin Core to Initiate and Finalize transactions.
-Following is a description of how to do so.

 ***Scenario Description:*** Specter Desktop acts as an Initiator and Finalizer; Gordian Cosigner acts as a cosigner; other users cosign by other means.

-### Creating a Descriptor for Bitcoin Core
+### Creating a Descriptor for Specter Desktop

-To do any work on existing cosigners or accounts in Bitcoin Core requires creating a descriptor that Bitcoin Core will be able to understand.
-This should be a `wsh(sortmulti` descriptor, to match the methodology of **Gordian Cosigner**.
 There are two ways to create this descriptor: you can either export the "descriptor" from the **Accounts** tab of **Gordian Cosigner**, or you can export the individual origins and public keys from the **Cosigners** tab and build a complete descriptor on your own.

 Once you have creating a proper descriptor, you'll be able to use it for a variety of functions on Specter Desktop.